 What does that mean for your swim gear?

 Essentially, you don’t want to be buying a new suit a few days before the race.
-Just like your running shoes you will need to wear it in and get used to it.
-That means going for a few swims and even practicing getting out of it quickly.
+Just like your running shoes, you will need to wear it in and get used to it.
+That means going for a few swims, checking the water absorption and even practicing getting out of it quickly .

-The more comfortable you are with the design the higher your levels of success will be.
-So, make sure you wear it regularly before race day so that you know exactly how it feels and affects your swimming.
+The more comfortable you are with the design, the higher your levels of success will be.
+So, you’ll want to wear it regularly before race day so that you know exactly how it feels and affects your swimming.

-That basically concludes our triathlon wetsuit reviews.
+That basically concludes our triathlon wetsuit reviews and buying guide.
 You now have a great list of quality products for every type of budget.
 Whatever you do, don’t head down to a surf shop and pick up a cheap option there.
-It will be a disaster to swim in and you’ll just end up losing time.
+It will be a disaster to swim in, and you’ll just end up losing time.